The Viterbo Transfer as a Map of Spectra: Quadratic Forms Associated With the Action in .

+\begin{proof} Consider the homotopy equivalence in Equation~\eqref{homequi}.
+The inverse to this can be described as the limit of injective maps

+as $n$ tends to infinite.
+To make sense of this we intertwine the factors such that: if the copy of $\C^n$ which the Lagrangians in the first factor is a subspace in has standard basis $e_1,\dots,e_n$ and the second factor has standard basis $f_1,\dots,f_n$ then the standard basis for $\C^{2n}$ on the right hand side is $e_1,f_1,e_2,\dots,e_n,f_n$.
+This defines the injection and this way the maps are compatible with the standard stabilizations $\La(n) \times \Omega \La(n) \subset \La(n+1) \times \Omega \La(n+1)$ and $\Lambda \La(2n) \subset \Lambda\La(2n+2)$.
+So, that we can take the limit.
+This is, indeed, a homotopy inverse to the map in Equation~\eqref{homequi} since the product on $\La$ is induced by such direct sums, and one may rearranging factors by a homotopy since $\Gl_n(\C)$ is connected.
+It follows that since $l$ has compact homotopy type there is a $k_1>k$ large enough such that after stabilization into $2k_1$ we have that $l$ is homotopic to a map into

+We now argue that by increasing $k_1$ to some $k_2$ we can assume that the map to the last factor lands in $\Omega^S\La(k_2)$.

-This part of the proof is standard Morse theory as in the proof of Bott periodicity (see e.g. \cite{MR0163331}): multiplication with $e^{-i\pi t/2}$ on the curves in $\La(n)$ gives a homeomorphism of $\Omega \La(n)=\Omega(\La(n),\R^n,\R^n)$ to $\Omega (\La(n),\R^n, i\R^n)$.
-We now think of $f'$ as mapping into this space.
-In \cite{MR0163331} part IV paragraph 24 the space of minimal geodesics for this space is computed to be (with some interpretation into the current context)
+So, let $f\co B \to \Omega \La(n)$ be any given map (with bounded energy).
+The proof of this claim follows the standard Morse theoretic proof of Bott periodicity (see e.g. \cite{MR0163331}): multiplication with $e^{-i\pi t/2}$ on the based loops gives a homeomorphism of $\Omega \La(n)=\Omega(\La(n),\R^n,\R^n)$ to $\Omega (\La(n),\R^n, i\R^n)$.
+Here $\Omega(X,q,q')$ denotes paths in $X$ starting at $q$ ending at $q'$.
+So by abuse of notation we now consider $f$ a map into the later space.
+In \cite{MR0163331} part IV paragraph 24 the space of minimal geodesics for this space is computed to be (with some notational change to fit the current context)

 The embedding of this space into $\Omega (\La(n),\R^n,i\R^n)$ has high connectivity on the components where $\dim(W)$ and $\dim(W^{\perp})$ are both high.